 To record-route, the proxy inserts a Record-Route header into the request before proxying it onwards.
 A forking proxy MAY insert a different Record-Route header into each forked request.
 The Record-Route header that it inserts MUST be inserted as the first Record-Route header, appearing before any existing ones in the request.
 The URL in the header MUST be a SIP URL.
-The URL MUST NOTcontain the transport parameter.
-The URL MUST have the property that when the processing described in [35] is followed for that URL, the result of the lookup is an address/port of the proxy server inserting the Record-Route.
+The URL SHOULD NOTcontain the transport parameter, but can in private networks where it is known that elements on both sides of the proxy support the specific transport.
+The URL MUST have the property that when the processing described in [36] is followed for that URL, the result of the lookup is an address/port of the proxy server inserting the Record-Route.
 The URL and the proxy configuration SHOULD be such that if a request is received with this URL in the Request-URI, the proxy's normal request processing will cause it to be forwarded to one of the previous-hop servers that the request traversed, including the UAS.